thomascrines/admStructuredData/README.md

 data from Excel workbooks to the Analytical Data Management (ADM) structured data repository.

+This branch is specifically for testing new functionality, allowing users to create versions of datasets and retrieve data as it was at the point of the version’s creation.
+This branch also includes function renaming, so be aware that existing pipelines may be affected by changes in function and argument names.

 Data can be uploaded from a single worksheet, all worksheets in a workbook, or all workbooks in a folder.